gongbaodd/gongbaodd.github.io/_docs/2024/10/20/week-42-XR-Estonia.md

 Then [Ana Ribeiro](https://x.com/anagamedev) told stories about her way from student to VR game developer.
 And made a studio on pixel ripped.

-[VSight](https://x.com/vsightio) is like the game overcooked but in industry.
+[VSight](https://x.com/vsightio) using AR to help workers remotely.
+And another company [hansab](https://www.hansab.com/) is making a solution like the game overcooked but in industry.

 During the second days' session, I tried xReal ans vision pro.
 I also tried [7 sense](https://7sense.ee/) to help blind people to see the world.